 The densely-populated country has a wide range of schools offering the curriculums of Britain, the US, France, Germany, Japan, Indonesia and the International Baccalaureate.

 The Netherlands has 26 IB World Schools, which all teach in English.
-Of these, 19 are authorised to teach the International Baccalaureate Diploma and three offer three IB programmes.
+Of these, 19 are authorised to teach the International Baccalaureate Diploma and five offer three IB programmes.
 English is the medium of instruction at 30 IB World Schools.

 The large, through-train American School of The Hague offers the IB Diploma in combination with an American curriculum and Advanced Placement courses, while Eerde International Boarding School provides day and boarding education that emphasises holistic learning and individual attention, leading to IGCSEs and the IB Diploma.